wichon/mr-aws-cleaner/README.md

 ## Deploy
 Deploy your functions and their triggering events using `serverless dash deploy` (Optional, functions can be run manually also)

+## Disclaimer: I am not responsible for any damage done using this tool or unwanted behavior derived from it.
+Take some time to understand what it does and how it does it in order to see if it fits your needs.